-Sparse anglo-saxon and medieval hamlet and farm settlement developed on lands owned by the Abbots of Bermondsey and Battersea, while Croydon became an important summer retreat for the Bishop of London.
-Villages grew up under church and manorial protection and influence, a focus for the Parishes of Lewisham and Camberwell that met at what is now Forest Hill, and for those of Croydon, Beckenham, Deptford and Battersea (which owned Penge!) further afield.
-Likewise, the Manors of Dulwich, Friern (East Dulwich), Sydenham, etc. nurtured smaller settlements in between, as is evidenced by continuing local boundaries along Lordship Lane (between Dulwich and Friern), Westwood Park, Eliot Bank and Sydenham Hill (Camberwell and Lewisham), and Vicar’s Oak at Upper Norwood (Camberwell, Lambeth and Croydon), among others.
+Sparse anglo-saxon and medieval hamlet and farm settlement developed on lands owned by the Abbots of Bermondsey and Battersea, while Croydon became an important summer retreat for the Archbishop of Canterbury.
+Villages grew up under church and manorial protection and influence, a focus for the Parishes of Lewisham and Camberwell that met at what is now Forest Hill, and for those of Croydon, Beckenham, and Battersea (which owned Penge), and met at The Vicar's Oak in Upper Norwood.
+Likewise, the Manors of Dulwich, Friern (East Dulwich), Sydenham, etc. nurtured smaller settlements in between, as is evidenced by continuing local boundaries along Lordship Lane (between Dulwich and Friern), Westwood Park, Eliot Bank and Sydenham Hill (Camberwell and Lewisham), and Vicar’s Oak (Camberwell, Lambeth and Croydon), among others.
 Old parish boundary markers are still to be seen at the top of Kirkdale and near Forest Hill Road in our area.

 (c) Elizabethan to Georgian growth: [Notes undergoing expansion and incorporation ...]